yunseo-kim/yunseo-kim.github.io/_posts/en/2021-02-07-Setting-up-a-Machine-Learning-Development-Environment.md

 ---
-title: "Setting up a Machine Learning Development Environment"
+title: Setting up a Machine Learning Development Environment
-description: >-
-  This article covers how to set up a development environment, which can be considered the first step in studying machine learning on a local machine.
+description: This article covers how to set up a development environment, which can be considered the first step in studying machine learning on a local machine.
 All content is based on Ubuntu 20.04 LTS with an NVIDIA GeForce RTX 3070 graphics card.
-categories:
-  - Data Science
-  - Machine Learning
-  - Deep Learning
-tags:
-  - Development Environment
-toc: true
-toc_sticky: true
+categories: [AI & Data, Machine Learning]
+tags: [Development Environment, CUDA, PyTorch, TensorFlow]
+image: /assets/img/technology.jpg
 ---
 ## Overview
 This article covers how to set up a development environment, which can be considered the first step in studying machine learning on a local machine.
 All content is based on Ubuntu 20.04 LTS with an NVIDIA GeForce RTX 3070 graphics card.